FrancisVila/MFT_convert/content/en/docs/TransferCFT/overview_intro/intro_security.md

 - SFTP

-After configuring the security system, you define the users and the actions that they can make on the various Transfer CFT{{< TransferCFT/componentshortname  >}} objects.
-These definitions apply to objects declared within the operating systems, such as files and batch procedures, as well as Transfer CFT{{< TransferCFT/componentshortname  >}}
+After configuring the security system, you define the users and the actions that they can make on the various {{< TransferCFT/axwayvariablesComponentShortName  >}} objects.
+These definitions apply to objects declared within the operating systems, such as files and batch procedures, as well as {{< TransferCFT/axwayvariablesComponentShortName  >}}
 objects, commands, transfer requests and internal files.

 <span id="Transport_Security"></span>